lipupini/lipupini/plugin/Lukinview/README.md

 `Lukinview` is a decoupled frontend plugin for Lupupini that ships by default.

-The webserver's document root ("webroot") is contained here and symlinked to project root.
+The webserver's document root ("webroot") is contained here.
+You can symlink it elsewhere.

 Using this pattern, things like `favicon.ico`, loaded plugins, and the entire frontend can be efficiently customized.
-You can "hotswap" entire frontends by changing the symlink without restarting the webserver.

 The `c` folder in `webroot` needs to be writeable as it will store cache: